-- 1. Be 18 years of age or older - 2.
-Hold a high school diploma or equivalent - 3.
-Over the last five years, have had at least 480 hours of experience working with children in a group setting or as a home visitor
+- 1. Be 18 years or age or older. - 2.
+Hold a high school diploma /GED or Enrolled in a high school vocational program. - 3.
+Over the last three years, have had at least 480 hours of experience working with children in early childhood settings